 TRS is owned by First Data Corporation, a business services corporation that specializes in providing payment processing services for e-commerce businesses.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against TRS Recovery Services?

 The BBB has closed 153 complaints against TRS Recovery Services in the past 3 years, with 36 closed in the past 12 months.
 Most of those complaints allege problems with billing and collections.
 As of December 2016, the Consumer Financial Protection Bureau (CFPB) has closed 36 complaints against TRS.
 Justia lists at least 12 cases of civil litigation involving TRS

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely TRS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-The BBB has posted the following Alert on TRS’s profile page:
+Also, the BBB has posted the following Alert on TRS’s profile page: